 Download as for desktop use, but only unzip for transfer to mobile devices which allow unzipped folder transfers (e.g. Android and Symbian).
 Apple devices can only receive zipped folders, so keep it zipped for transfer.

 If you tansfer an unzipped folder to Android, Symbian or other devices which allow folder tansfer, transfer the parent folder called "forage_UK" or "forage_tna".

 You will need software which allows you to import and view web pages (as well as the means to unzip the folder if you download directly to your mobile device).
+This is generally a web browser or HTML reader.
 Some apps have this ability built in.
-I give some information on iOS and Android below, but whatever OS or device you have, please download this zipped demo to test if it works, as your version may be very different to mine.
+I give some information on iOS and Android below, but whatever OS or device you have, please download this zipped demo to test if it works (200kb), as your version may be very different to mine.

 Download with Goodreader